 Many Louisiana residents have jobs that take them out on the water, whether to work on an offshore oil rig, or in the commercial shipping, fishing, tourism or other industries.
 When an accident on the water occurs and a worker is injured, maritime law (also known as admiralty law) governs claims, civil matters, and other disputes.
+That is when you should talk with an experienced maritime injury lawyer.
+We know that a lot of offshore workers live around us, including in Covington, Mandeville, Slidell, Franklinton, Bogalusa, Hammond, New Orleans, and Metairie.

 If you are injured while working on the water, the questions you have will be similar to those from injured workers who work on land: